What every parent should know

 - If your child’s speech becomes more difficult for them or if they start to struggle to get words out, they should be seen by a Speech-Language Pathologist.

 - Early help for children who are having greater trouble with dysfluency can often prevent it from becoming a permanent stuttering problem.
-Call tykeTALK at 519-663-0273 or complete our Online Referral Form.
+Contact tykeTALK at 519-663-0273 or contact us to arrange a call back.

 If my child has been stuttering for more than 6 months and seems to be getting worse, can speech therapy help?